 Team to pitch prototype to Veterans Affairs and IBM

 Austin, TX – March 1, 2016— DoubleHorn, Austin-based leading Cloud Services Brokerage provider, has announced that its R&D leader, Matt Harris and a team of four received top honors at the inaugural U.S. Department of Veteran Affairs (VA) public-private partnership Hackathon on brain health.
-The event took place at Austin’s Capital Factory February 19-21.
+The event took place at Austin’s Capital Factory on February 19-21.

 The goal of the event, held simultaneously in Austin and San Francisco, was the development of brain health innovations for veterans experiencing injuries spanning a spectrum of challenges from mild traumatic brain health injury (mTBI) to post-traumatic stress disorder (PTSD).